 The Apple Watch has third-party music services like TuneIn Radio and Pandora, and you can also sync your favourite playlists to your Watch for later listening standalone-style.
 If you do want to sync over your music, you'll have 16GB of storage to do so, much more than on the Ionic.
 Apple Watch gets a further upper hand with the introduction of Apple Music on the LTE model, letting you stream music on the go and without your phone.

-That means you'll need to be on Apple's music platform to take advantage – no Spotify support in sight – but it will let you stream those beats without a phone.
+That means you'll need to be on Apple's music platform to take advantage – no Spotify support is in sight – but it will let you stream those beats without a phone.
 It's not just music either, there's a Radio app that lets you stream stations like Beats 1 and NPR.

 While the Ionic plays some good catchup in the realm of music and NFC payments, the maturation of Apple's ecosystem gives it a bit of a nudge here.
-However, as Fitbit gets more time to get major apps up and running, Apple may have a serious competitor to worry about, LTE or not, especially as more Pebble developers join Fitbit's budding platform.
+However, as Fitbit gets more time to get major apps up and running, Apple may have a serious competitor to worry about - LTE or not - especially as more Pebble developers join Fitbit's budding platform.

 Fitbit Ionic v Apple Watch Series 3: Fitness

 The story of fitness on both the Apple Watch Series 2 and Fitbit Ionic is one of transition – for now.
 Fitbit has always been up there at the top with fitness features, and at first blush it doesn't look like the Ionic will be any different.
 Out of the box, you have running, cycling, swimming, treadmill, weights and interval training, with a more generic "workouts" for the rest of 'em.
 Fitbit started with fitness, and arguably knows it better than Apple does, so it should be no surprise that the Ionic is primed for tracking a wide range of workouts.